liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-configuring-widgets/03-communication-between-widgets.markdown

 # Communication Between Widgets [](id=communication-between-widgets)

-@product@ implements several communication mechanisms across widgets including those specified by the JSR-286 standard: public render parameters and events.
+Liferay provides options for communication between widgets, including public render parameters and events.
 Public render parameters are easy to use and can be quite powerful.
 Some Liferay widgets provide a configuration UI to help you get the most out of this communication mechanism.
 To access this UI, open your widget's configuration window by clicking on the *Options* icon (![Options](../../../images/icon-options.png)) and selecting *Configuration*.
 Then click on the *Communication* tab.